Toruitas/msc-backend/README.md

 ![preds](preds.png)

+The original version of the plugin didn't have the extra text (maybe controversial) added to the titles, so it simple changed colors.
+One of the users testing suggested that as a UX improvement.

 ### Future work
 This has only been an initial foray.
 I would still like to achieve my original ambition of identifying persuasively divisive content, and nudge people in a way to save anguish.
 In this way society can be less divided and tribal, and come together to solve the true problems in the world.